pschou/aws-s3-proxy/README.md

 - This microservice remains small and lightweight in memory and CPU as it does not provide any content caching and threads are only created as load increases.

+## Variables

+BUCKET_NAME - Name of the bucket, ex: "my-bucket"

+BUCKET_REGION - Region in which the bucket is located, ex: "us-east-1"

+LISTEN - Bind address to listen, ex: "1.2.3.4:8080"

+REFRESH - Time between pulling new keys, ex: "10m"

+DIRECTORY_INDEX - List of files to use as an index if found, ex: "index.html index.htm"

+DIRECTORY_HEADER - File to use as a header when doing automatic directories, ex: ".HEADER.html"

+DIRECTORY_FOOTER - File to use as a header when doing automatic directories, ex: ".FOOTER.html"

+MODIFY_ALLOW_HEADER - Header to look for to allow PUT and DELETE methods, the header just has to be set to a non-empty string value, ex: "X-USER"

+CACERT - File path to the system CA certificate for outgoing HTTPS connections, ex: "my_roots.pem"

+DEBUG - Turn on verbosity, ex: "true"

 ## Running from the command line